-Several broad changes have been applied in the 2021 version:
+Several broad changes have been applied in the 2021 edition:

-- The Care Principles have been updated. - The classification of CPGs has changed to up to seventeen categories, developed to group common themes and categories together. - The Occupational First Aid (OFA) level has been removed from the CPGs. - The term 'Registered' has been removed from references to registered healthcare professionals, for example Registered Medical Practitioner (RMP) will now appear as Medical Practitioner (MP). - The 'ring ambulance control' symbol, along with other symbols, is modernised throughout the CPGs and the telephone number is standardised to '112/999'. - References to published source literature no longer appear on CPGs but are available from PHECC on request. - The description of dose of medications less than one milligram is now described in micrograms, for example GTN 0.4mg SL is now GTN 400 mcg SL. - The age descriptor has been removed from the title of paediatric CPGs.
+- The Care Principles have been updated. - The classification of CPGs has changed to up to seventeen categories, developed to group common themes and categories together. - The Occupational First Aid (OFA) level has been removed from the CPGs. - The term 'Registered' has been removed from references to registered healthcare professionals, for example Registered Medical Practitioner (RMP) will now appear as Medical Practitioner (MP). - The 'ring ambulance control' symbol, along with other symbols, is modernised throughout the CPGs and the telephone number is standardised to '112/999'. - References to published source literature no longer appear on CPGs but are available from PHECC on request. - The description of dose of medications less than one milligram is now described in micrograms, for example GTN 0.4mg SL is now GTN 400 mcg SL. - The term Adrenaline has replaced Epinephrine within the CPGs. - The age descriptor has been removed from the title of paediatric CPGs.

-No CPGs have been added or deleted in 2021 Edition
+No EFR CPGs were added or deleted in 2021 Edition or 2023 Update